 The Children’s and Educational Rights Department looks after subsidiary rights for all of OUP's Children's and Educational titles covering our trade and schoolbooks lists

-Our licensing activity includes translations, reprints, dictionary licensing, permissions and film & TV rights.
+Our licensing activity includes translations, reprints, dictionary licensing, permissions, film & TV rights and electronic licensing.

 Meet the team